blind-intruder/K2-sub-domain-finder/README.md

 * ```python3 k2_sub_finder.py targetdomain.com```

 ## Working
-If finds the sub domains by checking the port 80/443.
+It finds the sub domains by checking the port 80/443.
 It has builtin wordlist of 110000 words.

 ### Ping me at: farhankhursheed2018@gmail.com